glittershark/tweezer/README.md

 ## Usage

+For full documentation, run `tweezer help` and `tweezer help COMMAND`.

 ### Adding new gems - `tweezer add`
 ```sh
 tweezer add rake # Adds rake to the end of the default group in your Gemfile